montagejs/montagejs.org/docs/themes.md

 # Overview: Themes

-The Montage framework includes three widget sets or themes for user interface components: Digit, Matte, and Native.
+The Mod framework includes three widget sets or themes for user interface components: Digit, Matte, and Native.

 * Digit is a touch-friendly theme optimized for use with tablets and mobile devices.
 * Matte contains desktop-optimized UI components.